KnBrckr/picasa-album-uploader/readme.txt

 == Troubleshooting section ==
 = When I click the "install" button, my browser says it does not recognize the protocol. =

-This message means that Picasa has not registered itself with your browser as being the application to handle links starting with picasa://.
+This message means that Picasa has not registered itself with your browser as being the application to handle links starting with `picasa://`.
 You could try to reinstall Picasa, which should cause it to register itself with your browser.

-= If the Button does not show up in Picasa ... = First, confirm that the button file is present in the Picasa button folder.
-The location of the button file depends on the OS you are using.
-See the FAQ section to locate the button folder.

-FIXME How do I install the plugin manually?

-Just download this file (right click and "save link as") to the "buttons" subdirectory of your Picasa installation (usually C:\Program Files\Google\Picasa3\buttons on Windows).
-Then, restart Picasa and the button should show up.

-If it doesn't, you may need to go to Tools -> Configure Buttons and move the button to the right column so that it shows up.
+= When I click the "install" button, Picasa does not launch. =

+Make sure you are running at least Picasa version 3.0 and that Picasa can open on your computer.

+= Reporting Problems =

+Please follow these instructions to report problems:

+1. Enable debug logging in Admin -> Settings -> Media
+1. Reproduce the problem
+1. Provide the log results, description of problem, plugin version and WordPress version in a post to the [Support Forum](http://wordpress.org/tags/picasa-album-uploader?forum_id=10 "Picasa Album Uploader Support Forum").

 == Screenshots ==